 Oh, and that businesswoman we mentioned at the beginning?
 She tamed her monkeys and now she enjoys every aspect of her work and feels calm and confident when she’s delivering a presentation.
 She surprised herself by saying she actively enjoys public speaking now!

-After a recent talk, I gave on how to Engage, Persuade and Inspire when giving a presentation, a very senior person came up to me and took me to one side.
+After a recent talk, I gave on how to Engage, Persuade and Inspire when giving a presentation, a very senior business professional person came up to me and took me to one side.
 They described how embarrassed they were when they came to give a presentation – they just couldn’t stop their hands from shaking.
 Their content was strong and they had practised hard but no matter what they did they couldn’t stop those shakes.
 They’d even tried beta blockers but they didn’t work either.
 I explained that it was those pesky “Public Speaking Monkeys” that cause the nerves and fear.
 That in turn caused more adrenaline to be produced and that I caused the shaky hands and sometimes a shaky voice too.
 As you begin to dread speaking more and more you create a downward spiral which makes the next time even worse.

 I said that instead of having a spiral of negative thoughts the long-term solution was to work with me, Dee Clayton here at the multi-award winning Simply Amazing Training.